jrenken/qgis-PosiView/help/source/vehicle.rst

 Configuring a vehicle/object in depth
 =====================================

-**Configuration dialog**

-  Go to the Mobiles/Vehicles tab.
+**Go to the Mobiles/Vehicles tab.**

   .. image:: _static/config_vehicles.png
       :align: center

   .. index:: Vehicles; in depth

   #.
-Create a new vehicle  by clicking the ``+``-Button.
+Click the + button to create a new vehicle.
   #.
-Enter a unique name.
+Enter a unique name for the vehicle.
   #.
-Select an appearance, which can be BOX, CROSS, X or a shape.
+Choose an appearance type: BOX, CROSS, X, or a custom shape.
   #.
-If a shape is used, select the outline as Python array of points in the form ((x1, y1), (x2, y2), ..., (xn, yn)).
+If using a custom shape, define its outline as a Python array of points in the format: ((x1, y1), (x2, y2), …, (xn, yn)).
-     Right mouse click offers a selection of predefined shapes.
-The size of the shape should be normalised to (1, 1).
-A heading of zero points upwards.
+     Right-click to select from predefined shapes.
+The shape should be normalized to (1, 1) in size, with a heading of 0° pointing upward.
   #.
-Enter the real world size of the vehicle.
+Enter the vehicle’s real-world size.
   #.
-The vehicle is not scaled at small map scales so that it remains visible.
-To make this clear, the shape can be replaced by a default icon.
+To ensure visibility, the vehicle is not scaled down at small map scales.
+Instead, it may be replaced with a default icon for clarity.
   #.
-If the position reference point is not the center (0, 0) of the shape, enter the offsets towards bow and starboard.
+If the reference point is not the center (0, 0) of the shape, specify the offsets toward the bow and starboard.
   #.
-The Z-value defines the drawing order on the canvas.
-Vehicles with higher values are drawn on top.
+The Z-value determines the drawing order on the canvas.
+Vehicles with higher Z-values appear on top.
   #.
-Select colors for outline and fill brush.
-Transparency can be applied.
+Select colors for the outline and fill.
+Adjust transparency as needed.
   #.
-Select the timeout for incoming position messages.
-     The corresponding panel in the tracking dock turns red when a timeout occurs.
+Set a timeout duration for incoming position messages.
+If a timeout occurs, the corresponding panel in the tracking dock turns red.
-     A notification message is triggered if notification timeout is set.
+     If a notification timeout is set, a notification message will be triggered.
   #.
 Select the timeout behavior.
-If checked, the vehicle will be faded out when a timeout occurs.
+If enabled, the vehicle will fade out when a timeout occurs.
   #.
-Select the color and length of the track.
+Choose the color and length of the track.
   #.
-Select wether the vehicle should be labeled.
+Enable or disable the vehicle label.
   #.
-If the label is enabled, extra text can be shown.
-Text must be provided by the data provider using the 'text' key.
+If enabled, additional text can be displayed (provided by the data source using the ``text`` key).
   #.
-Select whether a layer should be used to store the position.
-If so, a memory layer will be created or, if already available, assigned.
+Choose whether to store positions in a layer.
+If selected, a memory layer will be created (or assigned if one already exists).
   #.
-Select ‘Repaint’ if the layer is to be updated after each point is added.
-But be careful: this increases the processing power required.
+Enable ``Repaint`` to update the layer after each new point is added. **Warning**: This increases processing load.
   #.
 Select a provider from the list.
-If a provider supplies multiple position reports, as is the case with USBL systems, enter a filter.
+If the provider supplies multiple position reports (e.g., USBL systems), apply a filter (e.g., Beacon ID for USBL or MMSI for AIS).
-     Depending on the parser used, this can be the Beacon ID (USBL) or the MMSI (AIS).
-     Advanced filters allow for more precise control over the data to be processed, e.g. ignoring the course or displaying the course (COG) as the heading.
+     Advanced filters allow finer control (e.g., ignoring course, displaying COG as heading or processing easting/northing positions).
-     Finally, refresh the list.
+     Click Refresh List to update available providers.
   #.
 Click on ``Apply Properties``

 ==================